 In the first instance, bring your concerns to the attention of your landlord or letting agent.
 They should be able to justify why they are entitled to charge you a fee.

-If you still believe you have been charged a banned fee, you can report the matter to trading standards who will investigate the matter.
-Use the gov.uk website to find your local trading standards office.
+If you still believe you have been charged a banned fee, you can report the matter to your local Trading Standards office through the Citizens Advice website which will investigate the matter.

 All professional letting agents must be a member of a property redress scheme like The Property Redress Scheme or The Property Ombudsman.
 You can complain to these bodies who will investigate and can tell the agent to compensate you if necessary.